ahodroj/DGOS/README.md

 # Data Grid Operating System
-DGOS (Data Grid Operating System) is a combination of GigaSpaces Cloudify, XAP, and Apache Mesos to build an elastic data grid on any cloud or data center.
+DGOS (Data Grid Operating System) is an in-memory data grid orcehstration and scheduling stack consisting of GigaSpaces Cloudify, XAP, and Apache Mesos to build an elastic data grid on any cloud or data center.